 Dabholkar had received threats in the days before his murder, his son, Hamid, told NDTV.
 Sadhana often published articles on sensitive issues, including the creation of a separate Telangana state, student suicides, farmer suicides, slums, and the ideology behind India’s Naxalite movement.

 Dabholkar had also founded the Maharashtra Andhashraddha Nirmoolan Samiti (Committee for Eradication of Blind Faith), a group that encouraged social reform in India.

-Maharashtra Home Minister R R Patil said on August 23 that police were investigating thoroughly.
+Maharashtra Home Minister R. R. Patil said on August 23, 2013, that police were investigating the murder.